Cocoa Village Publishing

 Select "outgoing server" tab and check the box that says "my outgoing server requires authentication".

 Select the "Advanced" tab and check both boxes for enabling SSL on incoming/outgoing servers.
 Also change the outgoing mailserver port to 587.
-It is recomended that you select a "root folder path".
-I generally use "mail".
-This puts your IMAP folders under a directory called "mail" in your unix home direcotry.

 NOTE!!!! on OUTLOOK 2007 select "auto" from the drop down box, instead of SSL